Weʼre raising £1,500 to Help Fund a Music Event for Adults with Disabilities and Their Carers at OMEARA on the afternoon of 16th November 2019

 In order for a human with disabilities to be able to go to a nightclub for a night time event, they have all the challenges of their disability added to all the challenges of the average night out.
 Anyone who has tried to get a taxi or a night bus at 3-4 am knows how difficult that is.
 Now imagine it’s raining, and the taxi that has turned up is refusing to take you because you're in a wheelchair and the guy will have to get out of his car.

-For a human who has an invisible disability, the situation can lead to being publicly shamed and berated when asking for a seat on the bus, time or overground.
+For a human who has an invisible disability, the situation can lead to being publicly shamed and berated when asking for a seat on the bus, tube or overground.
 I know, because it happened to me.
 Add in people wanting to know why I'm sitting down instead of dancing etc and then add in my recovery times, which doesn't get me anywhere near "normal".
 My normal is being in pain everyday, feeling fatigued every day and being a lot more familiar with the toilet than I'd like.

 Add in medication timing, steps, party animals, getting access to toilets and anything else the Universe chucks in and I think you can see why a night out to a club can be a massive challenge for anyone with a disability.